syncfusion-content/fileformat-docs/File-Formats/PDF/PdfGrid.md

 //Creating the stream object.
 MemoryStream stream = new MemoryStream();
 //Save the document as a stream. doc.Save(stream);
 //If the position is not set to '0' then the PDF will be empty. stream.Position = 0;
 //Close the document.
 doc.Close(true);

-//Defining the ContentType for pdf file. string contentType = "application/pdf";
+//Defining the ContentType for PDF file. string contentType = "application/pdf";
 //Define the file name.
 string fileName = "Output.pdf";
 //Creates a FileContentResult object by using the file contents, content type, and file name. return File(stream, contentType, fileName);